-- a) To adopt the principles of ecologically sustainable development (ESD) in protecting and enhancing Penrith's native vegetation; - b) To preserve existing trees and vegetation for the benefits they provide; - c) To preserve existing trees and vegetation, where possible, during the design, development and construction process and justify any tree or vegetation removal to Council;
+- a) To adopt the principles of ecologically sustainable development (ESD) in protecting and enhancing Penrith's native vegetation; - b) To preserve existing trees and vegetation for the benefits they provide; - c) To preserve existing trees and vegetation, where possible, during the design, development and construction process and justify any tree or vegetation removal to Council; - d) To protect and enhance native vegetation and biodiversity in the Penrith Local Government Area, including habitat for threatened species, populations and ecological communities and corridors for flora and fauna;

-The development proposes the removal of three (3) trees located in the eastern section of the site.
+The development proposes the removal of thirteen (13) trees located across the northern and western sections of the site.

-This includes one (1) trees of high retention value within proposed lot 1 and two (2) trees of low retention value
+This includes one (1) tree that is rated high retention values and twelve (12) trees of low low retention value.